One Bangkok

-One Bangkok is a US$3.9 billion mixed-use development under construction in Bangkok, Thailand.
+One Bangkok (วัน แบงค็อก) is a US$3.9 billion mixed-use development under construction in Bangkok, Thailand.
 One Bangkok is being developed by Frasers Property, a subsidiary of TCC Group, one of Thailand's largest conglomerates.
-It was expected to open in stages between 2024 and 2030 but due to delays has commenced opening in 18 March 2024 starting with the first office building and other elements expected to open during 2024 onwards.
+It was expected to open in stages between 2024 and 2030 but due to delays has commenced opening on 18 March 2024 starting with the first office building and other elements expected to open during 2024 onwards.

 The One Bangkok site occupies an area of 16.7 ha overlooking Lumphini Park at the corner of Witthayu intersection (Where Witthayu, Rama IV and Sathon roads meet) in Pathum Wan district.
 The site was previously Suan Lum Night Bazaar and encompasses the old Lumpinee Boxing Stadium and the old Armed Forces Academies Preparatory School.

 The development comprises five office towers, three hotels/service apartment towers, interconnected retail podiums, art and cultural venues, with 8 hectares of plazas and landscaped green spaces.
 The project incorporated many sustainability design features such as a centralized energy and water management system, and the use of recycled waste building materials in construction.
 It is the first project in Thailand to target a LEED Platinum for neighborhood development.
 The development is directly linked to Lumphini station of the MRT Blue Line via an underground tunnel with the exit 1B.

 One Bangkok is the first real estate project in Thailand to receive both Platinum certifications for WiredScore and SmartScore, marking the highest level of recognition from WiredScore for its commercial office towers.